apache/druid/docs/content/operations/management-guis.md

 Druid provides a console for managing datasources, segments, tasks, data processes (Historicals and MiddleManagers), and coordinator dynamic configuration.
 The user can also run SQL and native Druid queries within the console.

-To use this console, it is necessary to run a [Router](../development/router.html) process.
-We recommend running this process on your Query server.
+The Druid Console is hosted by the [Router](../development/router.html) process.
+We recommend running the Router process on your [Query server](../design/processes.html).

 In addition, the following cluster settings must be enabled: